radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/01-overview.md

 To get statistics about the entries in your view, you can use the LDIFStatistics function of the <RLI_HOME>/bin/advanced/ldif-utils utility.
 Once you have an LDIF file containing your entries, pass the file name and path to the utility with the -f property.

->**Note – if you have nested groups, and want them included in the results, include -n in the command.**
+>[!note] if you have nested groups, and want them included in the results, include -n in the command.

 The syntax of the command is: